EXECUTIVE SUMMARY

 These models aren’t mutually exclusive.
 Many successful companies blend elements from several to create a hybrid Agile system tailored to their teams and clients.
 What matters most is that you're embracing change, feedback, and flexibility as part of your company’s DNA.

-When you hear “Agile Methodology Software,” think of platforms designed to support Agile values—not dictate them.
+When you hear “Agile Methodology Software,” think of platforms designed to support Agile values - not dictate them.
 These tools don't define how your dedicated Agile development team works; they enable you to work the Agile way.
+Whether you build an in-house team or hire managed Agile teams, the software should support your process - not replace it.

 Tools like Jira, Trello, and Azure DevOps provide shared visibility into your backlog, sprint progress, and roadmap.
 They help prioritize work, track blockers, and collaborate in real time.
 But no software will make you Agile unless your team commits to the mindset.